Career

 Career services

 Studies are part of your career.
-The Career Services at the University of Helsinki, in cooperation with degree programmes, supports the growth of your expert identity as part of your studies and with separate services.
-From the start of your studies until one year after the completion of your degree, Career Services supports your career path and
+The Career Services at the University of Helsinki supports, in cooperation with the degree programmes, the growth of your expert identity as part of your studies and with separate services.

-• gives career counselling and job seeking support,
+• giving career counselling and job-seeking support,

-• arranges info sessions, workshops and events,
+• arranging info sessions, workshops and events,

-• shares university’s subsidy for traineeships and
+• sharing the university’s subsidy for traineeships and

-• facilitates group mentoring programmes.
+• facilitating group mentoring programmes.

 Group mentoring programme: UNITalent